Forced Blood Draw

 Likewise, Florida Statute Section 327.353 allows for a blood test to determine intoxication or impairment in certain boating under the influence (BUI) cases involving serious bodily injury or death, including the right of law enforcement to use reasonable force to take the blood if the driver of a vessel refuses to consent to the blood draw.

-Nevertheless, officers are still entering emergency rooms and demanding that a nurse draw a suspect's blood.
+Nevertheless, officers in Florida are still entering emergency rooms and demanding that a nurse draw a suspect's blood.
 The policies of the hospital recognize the requirement that officers have a warrant before a nurse should be allowed to participate in a blood draw.
 The hospitals have no way to determine whether the officer really has exigent circumstances to avoid the warrant requirement or not.

 As hospitals start to put in place common-sense procedures to limit warrantless blood draws, the nurses in hospitals are put in a very difficult position.
 Nurses and paramedics in Florida have been arrested for refusing to participate in a forced or non-consensual blood draws.
 As a result, it is rare for a nurse or paramedic to refuse an officer's demand to take blood from a patient, even by force.
 As a result, the rights of hospital patients in Florida are routinely being violated in very serious ways.